'Intense heather burning' prompts complaints about smoke pollution in picturesque valley

 It follows intensive burning of heather near Bradfield which prompted complaints about smoke pollution in the Loxley Valley.

-The council called for the environmentally harmful practice, which is done to make way for fresher heather that grouse reared for shooting feed on, to help tackle climate change and prevent flooding.
+The environmentally harmful practice is done to make way for fresher heather that grouse reared for shooting feed on.

-In a joint letter sent to the secretary of state for environment, food and rural affairs, councillor Terry Fox, leader of the council, and councillor Alison Teal, co-operative executive member for sustainable neighbourhoods, wellbeing, parks and leisure, said there had been more than 30 large fires set on moorland close to Sheffield since the burning season began in October.
+In a joint letter sent to the secretary of state for environment, food and rural affairs, councillor Terry Fox, leader of the council, and councillor Alison Teal, co-operative executive member for sustainable neighbourhoods, wellbeing, parks and leisure, said there had been more than 30 large fires set on moorland close to Sheffield in one week in October.

 They said: “Every fire set this season signals the Government’s unwillingness to protect the region’s carbon-rich peatlands and nearby communities from damage in the challenge to tackle climate change.